💡 Key Takeaways

 Typically, people with OSA are prescribed a CPAP machine which introduces a constant stream of pressurized air to hold the airway open, allowing for normal breathing to occur.
 Typically, this leads to more daytime energy, a reduced risk for comorbidities such as hypertension or Alzheimer’s disease, and, for most, snoring that is drastically reduced or even stopped entirely.

-Will a CPAP Machine Stop Snoring?
+Does CPAP Stop Snoring?

 If you’re a heavy snorer and you haven’t been tested for Obstructive Sleep Apnea, a home sleep test is an effective and affordable way to find out if you have OSA from the comfort of your own home.